 - Emerald Beach: beautiful beach with white sand, crystal-clear water and coral.

 Miyakojima is to the Miyako Islands what Naha is to the main island of Okinawa.
 It takes about 45 minutes by plane from Naha.
 Miyakojima, the main island of the Miyako Islands, is much smaller than Naha.
 It takes about 30 minutes from one end to the other.
 That said, Miyakojima is famous for having the most beautiful beaches in Japan.
 White sand, turquoise blue water, and an immense marine life.
-Miyakojima is also ideal for snorkeling or diving.
+Miyakojima is also ideal for snorkelling or diving.
 I recommend spending 2 days relaxing on its beaches and visiting the surrounding islands.
 If lounging on the beach doing nothing isn’t your thing, you can spend more time in Naha or Ishigaki.

 - Yonaha Beach: probably the most famous beach in all of Miyakojima and one of the longest.
 Water sports, tranquility, and beauty are some of the options you can find at this beach.